vahtras/best_practices/talk.md

 --

-* Dependencies between differnent parts kept to a minimum
+* Dependencies between different parts kept to a minimum

 ---